domenico-piol/SCCstore/README.md

 In the PROD setup, I use a PostgreSQL database which runs on a VM...
 In the DEV setup the database runs within a container.

 ## Prepare the OpenShift cluster environment (part I - DEV)
 For this I use an OpenShift cluster on AWS.
-When choosing another cloud-provider or environment you will to change the storage-class in the helm values file for the database (for AWS I use 'gp3').
+When choosing another cloud-provider or environment you will to change the storage-class in the kustomize template file for the database (for AWS I use 'gp3').

 ### Step 1 - create the required namespaces
 We need a namespace for running the pipelines, one for running the dev/test-stage and prod-stage.

     oc new-project sccstore-pipelines
     oc new-project sccstore-dev
-    oc new-project sccstore-test
-    oc new-project sccstore-prod
+    oc new-project sccstore-test      # can be ignored for now oc new-project sccstore-prod

 ### Step 2 - install Tekton, required Tasks and privileges